 All students will be highly motivated graduate-level people who bring a wide range of professional competencies, skills and experience from a wide range of backgrounds.
 Gender is evenly balanced across all the courses and there are no age barriers.

-In general we ask for a good first degree, normally a 2.1 Honours degree from a British University or an equivalent qualification from a leading overseas institution; and three or more year’s relevant experience at a senior level.
+In general we ask for a good first degree, normally an upper second-class honours degree from a British University or an equivalent qualification from a leading overseas institution; and three or more year’s relevant experience at a senior level.
 In exceptional cases we will also accept those without a degree but with significant work experience.

 Past students have come from NGOs of all sizes, as well as foundations, business and the public sector.
 Their feedback has been very positive: